Disney Starlight Nighttime Parade Debuts July 20

 While any new addition to the parks will bring some measure of increased crowds, the debut of Disney Starlight should be just about as positive as an addition gets.

 For starters, it’s a parade, with lots of space to view!
-ICYMI, the traditional Magic Kingdom parade route is from Frontierland, to the hub, down Main Street.
+The parade route will start near the entrance, go down Main Street, through the hub, and into Frontierland (ending near Tiana’s Bayou Adventure).
 This means plenty of space for viewing.
 While parades can get crowded (and we’re not parade viewing experts), with some preparation and slightly early arrival, you should be able to snag ideal viewing if you want.

 Of course, scheduling is a lot tougher where you’ve got parade and firework viewing to plan around.
 In an ideal world, you’d have multiple nights at Magic Kingdom, allowing you to view fireworks one night and the parade another night.
 The additional upside of this approach is that you’ll get to enjoy a dip in wait times while the show you’re not watching that evening is ongoing.